rsta2/uspi/README.md

 Interface
 ---------

 The USPi library provides functions to be used by the bare metal environment to access USB devices.
-There are four groups of functions which are declared in *include/uspi.h*:
+There are five groups of functions which are declared in *include/uspi.h*:

 * USPi initialization
 * Keyboard
+* Mouse
 * USB Mass storage device
 * Ethernet controller